openmaptiles/www.openmaptiles.org/docs/style/mapbox-studio.md

 ---
 layout: docs
 category: style
+order: 2
 title: Upload Style to Mapbox Studio
 description: Create a Style with Mapbox Studio
 keywords: create, style, Mapbox Studio
 ---

 You can upload the OpenMapTiles vector tiles to Mapbox studio to work on styles or host the tiles.